mohitjoer/airbnb/README.md

 # Cairbnb – An Airbnb Clone

 Cairbnb is a full-stack web application that replicates the Airbnb experience.
-Built using Node.js, Express, MongoDB, and Bootstrap, Cairbnb provides a modern, responsive interface for users to browse, add, edit, and delete property listings.
+Built using Node.js, Express, MongoDB, and Bootstrap, Cairbnb provides a modern, responsive interface for users to browse, add, edit, delete property listings, and leave reviews.

 ## Features

 - **Dynamic Property Listings:** Browse a wide variety of properties complete with images, descriptions, and pricing details.
 - **CRUD Functionality:** Full Create, Read, Update, and Delete support for managing property listings.
+- **Review System:** Add, view, and delete reviews for each property.
 - **Responsive Design:** Mobile-first design built with Bootstrap 5 and custom CSS for a seamless experience on any device.
 - **MVC Architecture:** Clean separation of concerns using the Model-View-Controller pattern.
 - **Templating with EJS:** Efficient view rendering using EJS and EJS-Mate for layouts and reusable components.
-- **Database Integration:** Uses MongoDB with Mongoose ODM to manage property data.
+- **Database Integration:** Uses MongoDB with Mongoose ODM to manage property and review data.

 ## Tech Stack